digbmc/reactor-jct/present-and-future.md

 Nuclear reactors and other nuclear technologies can be used to produce the radioisotopes necessary for medical equipment, research applications like carbon dating, and the production of technology like smoke detectors. [^13]

 ### Utilizing Waste Products
-.ve-media wc:Fluor_Fernald_Workers.jpg static caption="Pneumatic removal of thorium waste" Waste products from other industries, such as thorium and copper, have the potential to be utilized in or transformed into useful material by nuclear power. [^14]
+.ve-media wc:Fluor_Fernald_Workers.jpg static caption="Removal of thorium waste" Waste products from other industries, such as thorium and copper, have the potential to be utilized in or transformed into useful material by nuclear power. [^14]

 ## Issues with Modern Nuclear Power